iAmAndrewCarroll/data-structures-and-algorithms/401CodeChallenge/README11.md

        - [?]
 Expected failure
        - [?]
 Edge Case (if applicable/obvious)

-# Collaboration with Anthony Sinitsa (like Pizza), Jared C, and Dan Q
+# Collaboration with Raven, chatGPT, Bard, Dan Q, Sarah G, Logan, Jared, Anthony, Slava

 # Big shoutouts to ChatGPT for being the real MVP, Bard was there to but was overly verbose, Google, GitHub Repos